songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - ON DECODER-ONLY ARCHITECTURE FOR SPEECH-TO-TEXT AND LARGE LANGUAGE MODEL INTEGRATION

 ## NLP
+- Audio-Thinker: Guiding Audio Language Model When and How to Think via Reinforcement Learning
 - Reinforcement Learning Outperforms Supervised Fine-Tuning: A Case Study on Audio Question Answering
 - Mellow: a small audio language model for reasoning
 - Advancing Large Language Models to Capture Varied Speaking Styles and Respond Properly in Spoken Conversations